 Do we know what causes liver cancer?

-Although several risk factors for hepatocellular cancer are known (see "What are the risk factors for liver cancer?"), exactly how these may lead normal liver cells to become cancerous is only partially understood.
+Although several risk factors for hepatocellular cancer are known (see "Liver cancer risk factors"), exactly how these may lead normal liver cells to become cancerous is only partially understood.

 Certain chemicals that cause liver cancer, such as aflatoxins, are known to damage the DNA in liver cells.
 For example, studies have shown that aflatoxins can damage the TP53 tumor suppressor gene, which normally works to prevent cells from growing too much.
 Damage to the TP53 gene can lead to increased growth of abnormal cells and formation of cancers.